Farnam Mansion: Current use

-The Farnam Mansion is currently owned by writer and former antique dealer Gerri Gray, who, along with her husband Brian, have painstakingly worked to renovate and restore the house to its former glory.
+The Farnam Mansion is currently owned by writer and antique dealer Gerri Gray, who, along with her husband Brian, have painstakingly worked to renovate and restore the house to its former glory.
 Recent renovations to the mansion include a new back porch constructed in July 2014, a complete remodel of the first floor bathroom in January 2016, and exterior brick replacement on the front of the house in July 2016.

 In 2010 they opened their doors to the public as a bed and breakfast called the Collinwood Inn.
 Themed after the 1960s gothic daytime drama, Dark Shadows, and decorated with antiques and various Dark Shadows memorabilia, the inn offered guests the choice of four rooms named after the television show's main characters: Barnabas, Angelique, Josette, and Quentin.
 In 2013 the bed and breakfast ceased operation, and all public events and guided tours of the mansion were discontinued.
 The house is now used as a single family dwelling, and the Grays occasionally host private paranormal investigations and seances there.